PrakashDoodleblue/shl-ecommerce-task/README.md

         npm start

 Step :5 Debugging
-    Application logs captured and stored in the logsfiles- logs/ directory
+    Application logs captured and stored in the logsfiles- logs/ director